usememos/dotcom/content/docs/install/self-hosting.md

   ghcr.io/usememos/memos:latest
 ```

-This command will launch memos in the background, exposing it on port `5230`.
+This command will launch Memos in the background, exposing it on port `5230`.
 Data will be stored in the `~/.memos/` directory.
 You can customize the port and the data directory path as needed.

 ## Docker Compose

-To deploy memos using `docker compose`, create a `docker-compose.yml` file with the following configuration:
+To deploy Memos using `docker compose`, create a `docker-compose.yml` file with the following configuration:

 ```yaml
 version: "3.0"